k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

    - **Target Interface**
    - **Target Schema**

    Run the flow.
-The flow creates the target tables, their population flows, and add them to the LU schema.
+The flow creates the target tables, their population flows, and adds them to the LU schema.

 5. Open LU’s schema, right-click > Automatic Layout to view the added target tables.